emberjs/ember.js/guides/11-glossary.md

 A component manager configures the behavior of the Glimmer runtime for a particular component.
-Glimmer VM is low-level and highly configurable, and a component manager's primarily role is to turn that low-level functionality into a higher-level API for use by application developers.
+Glimmer VM is low-level and highly configurable, and a component manager's primary role is to turn that low-level functionality into a higher-level API for use by application developers.

 A component manager is responsible for instantiating component classes, setting the context of a component's template, invoking lifecycle hooks, and more.
-In other words, it's the bridge between the VM and user's components.
+In other words, it's the bridge between the VM and users' components.

 For example, the manager defines the API for component lifecycle hooks, so it can decide whether the hook is called `didInsertElement`, `componentDidMount`,